MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

 ---
-title: Customizing an Integration with Microsoft Dataverse
+title: Customizing an integration with Microsoft Dataverse
 description: Learn how to integrate your extension with Microsoft Dataverse.
 This walkthrough takes you through each step.
 author: bholtorf
 ms.reviewer: bholtorf
 ms.topic: conceptual
 ms.author: bholtorf
-ms.date: 04/01/2021
+ms.date: 10/01/2024
 ---

-# Customizing an Integration with Microsoft Dataverse
+# Customizing an integration with Microsoft Dataverse

 This walkthrough describes how to customize an integration between [!INCLUDE[prod_short](../includes/prod_short.md)] and [!INCLUDE[cds_long_md](../includes/cds_long_md.md)].
 As an example, this walkthrough guides you through the tasks to set up an integration between an employee in [!INCLUDE[prod_short](../includes/prod_short.md)] and a worker in [!INCLUDE[cds_long_md](../includes/cds_long_md.md)].